Crop Factor Calculator

 Frequently asked questions

-Does crop factor affect depth of field as well as field of view?
+Does crop factor affect depth of field and aperture?